 The integration tests have never been reliable, are deathly slow, and don't report failures usefully.
 I propose we admit that it was a mistake to insert them into our test pipeline, and skip them.The regular tests seem reliable after this fix:

 - 12061-flaky-tests @ d8dfc75ec5c6cead3da0f3907466ce1b89373b69

-#23 Updated by Tom Clegg about 1 year ago
+#23 Updated by Tom Clegg over 3 years ago

 Well, nearly reliable. ~1/300 failure rate: